haydenhargreaves/DJB2Hash/README.md

     * Verbose flag is NOT required for the help command.
 * `-o`, `--output <output>`:
     * Specifies the location to print the output.
+    * The verbose flag is not required when the output is directed.
+Unless `stdout` or `stderr` is used.
     * Use `stdout` for standard output.
 * `-r`, `--rainbow`:
     * Enables rainbow table lookup (de-hashing).